theodore-q/Sveltekit_serverside_rendering/README.md

 There are lots of things I would like to do to improve on this proof of concept:
  - Create a task backlog.
  - Add a form back button to each page.
- - hook into the browser back button functionality
+ - Hook into the browser back button functionality
  - Write tests for the back end
  - Add nicer styling for invalid feilds
  - Add Aria tags everywhere and do an accesibility audit